 However, there are unique rules for lawyers and auditors, so if you intend to provide these services you will need to check the government guidance.

 Until mutual recognition agreements have been put in place, UK-qualified professionals should continue following government advice on using their qualifications in an EU member state.

 While this looks set to make working in the EU for UK professionals slightly more difficult at least in the short term, both parties are said to be keen on resolving the issue.
-To check if your profession is regulated, please visit this webpage.

 Whether you’ll need to make National Insurance (NI) contributions in the UK or the country in which you provide your services depends on your circumstances and where it is that you’re working.
 Temporary workers, such as contractors, may be able to get a certificate or document from HMRC to continue paying NI in the UK, not in the country where they work.

 If you meet the following criteria, you should apply for a certificate or document that allows you to pay NI in the UK:

 You’ll also only pay NI in the UK if you’re an Irish national or any resident in the UK who works in Ireland or a multi-state worker operating in the UK and one or more EU countries.

 If you’re working temporarily in an EU country where the ‘detached worker’ rules apply, you should also contact HMRC for confirmation that you can pay NI in the UK.
 At the time of writing, only Austria, Hungary, Portugal and Sweden have agreed to the ‘detached worker’ rules, so if you work elsewhere you’ll need to meet the qualifying criteria above.
 To learn more about paying NI when working in the EU, visit the government website.